What is an RD/RDN? LD?

-Why do I need to complete an initial consult prior to purchasing a HealthyMe™ package?
+Why do I need to complete an initial consult prior to purchasing a package?

 How do I schedule an Initial Consult?

 To get started, sign up for your Initial Consult by filling out the Initial Consult Inquiry Form.
-Be sure to include your main health goal(s) on the form, and you will receive a response directly from Sarah within 1 to 2 business days (or sooner!).
+Be sure to include your main health goal(s) on the form, and you will receive a response from us within 1 to 2 business days.